vectordiman/Tempestas/README.md

 # Tempestas
-## The current version of Tempestas - 0.02
+## The current version of Tempestas - 1.0
+Tempestas is a weather application that provides all the necessary weather data in a convenient and beautiful way.